Support NRES

 ENVIRONMENTAL POLICY

-The policy emphasis in the Master of Science of Environmental Sciences and Management provides coursework, projects, or thesis in Environmental governance, regulations, and policies on environmental topics at the local, regional, and national levels.
+The environmental policy emphasis focuses on environmental governance, regulations, and policies on environmental topics at the local, regional, and national levels.

 Potential Environmental Policy Electives (number of units):